 2. Hydrate: Using DevaCurl or DevaCare One Condition.
 Pay attention to applying conditioner to ends adding warm water to detangle with fingers only and smooth hair down the shaft from roots to ends.
 The aim is to seal the shaft in its most hydrated state which is soaking wet.
 Use a ribboning action as you glide ﬂat ﬁngers down lengths of hair connecting frizz into curl groupings.
 Hint: Save water by ﬁlling a plastic cup or bowl with warm water so you can turn water off while completing this step.
 To ensure height in the crown, ﬂip head over allowing gravity to get curls to hang in their groupings.
 Rinse lightly under shower in this position leaving as much conditioner in hair as needed for hydration and frizz control.
 Turn off the water and gently squeeze excess water from hair from ends to scalp.
 Be gentle as what happens from wet to dry makes or breaks your style.
 Use a microﬁber towel or old t-shirt to gently “blot” the hair, never ring or twist as you will pull curls out of shape and create frizz.

 3. Style: Apply style products while head is ﬂipped over to optimize height and fullness.
 Whatever product you choose, gel should be the last product to seal hair in its most hydrated state and shape.
 Glaze product over hair in an open palm, praying hands motion.
 You must hear a squishing sound during this step.
-Once product is applied, blot once more with a towel to remove excess water.
+Once product is applied, blot once more with a micro-fiber towel or poly/cotton t-shirt to remove excess water.
 Flip hair back and carefully place hair in desired parting.
 Use double-prong meal clips to hold root area in an elevated shape while air-drying or diffusing.
 Curls should not be touched until totally dry land the cast is set.
 Once dry you can break up the cast by sliding ﬁngers along scalp and shaking the root area.
 Gently scrunch the ends until gel cast is softened and desired volume is achieved.